PhD, Virginia Commonwealth University School of Social Work

 - Advocacy and Social Justice

-Dr. Jon E. Singletary joined the faculty in 2003 after completing his Ph.D. at Virginia Commonwealth University, where he taught social work planning and administration.
-Singletary is co-director of the Strengthening Congregational Community Ministries Project.
-He has served as co-director of the Faith and Service Technical Education Network (www.FASTENnetwork.org).
-Before coming to Baylor, Dr. Singletary served as pastor of a Mennonite congregation in Richmond, Va.
+Dr. Jon E. Singletary was named dean of the Garland School in 2015.
+He previously served as Associate Dean for both undergraduate and graduate studies since 2010.
+He joined the faculty in 2003 after completing his Ph.D. at Virginia Commonwealth University.
+On the faculty, Singletary taught and developed courses in community practice and social justice.
+Singletary served as director of the Center for Family and Community Ministries, which launched the Texas Hunger Initiative and the Strengthening Congregational Community Ministries Project.
+He also served as co-director of the Faith and Service Technical Education Network (www.FASTENnetwork.org).
+Before coming to Baylor, Dr. Singletary was pastor of Richmond Mennonite Fellowship in Virginia.
 While serving as pastor, he worked with his congregation to organize a coalition to support nonviolent initiatives in the local community.
 Before serving as pastor, he worked as a community organizer for an agency providing healthcare to people who were homeless and for a Catholic community settlement house.
-Dr. Singletary is married to Wendi Elysse (Washington) Singletary and the couple has three sons, Haden (2000), Harper (2002), Abbott (2006), and a daughter Ainsley (2006).
+He has earned an M.Div. from the Baptist Theological Seminary at Richmond and an M.S.W. from VCU.
+Singletary is married to Wendi Elysse (Washington) Singletary and the couple has three sons, Haden (2000), Harper (2002), Abbott (2006), and a daughter Ainsley (2006).